 - Phi Alpha Delta Law Fraternity International

 Gaby is married and the mother of three Millennials!
-She is a proud fourth generation San Franciscan, a dedicated Bay Area sports teams fan who has also attended six Olympic Games across the globe.
+She is a proud fourth generation San Franciscan and a dedicated Bay Area sports teams fan who has also attended six Olympic Games across the globe.

-Gaby is also a committed community volunteer and has worked in fundraising for the non-profit sector for over 25 years.
-She currently sits on the board of a non-profit organization in the Bay Area.
+Gaby is also a committed community volunteer and has worked in fundraising for the non-profit sector for over 30 years.
+She currently sits on the Foundation Board of an international non-profit organization.
 Her volunteer focus has been on mentoring college-age women, volunteer promotion and training, grant-writing and autism awareness.